mobilecoinfoundation/mobilecoin/BUILD.md

 #### BIOS Settings

-In order to run SGX securely with `SGX_MODE=HW` you will may need to change certain settings in your BIOS.
+In order to run SGX securely with `SGX_MODE=HW` you may need to change certain settings in your BIOS.
 These settings reduce the risk of certain side-channel attacks and are required by the MobileCoin network to accept an enclave quote.

 These may look different depending on your BIOS type.